Elon Musk's Autism Diagnosis Explained

-But the portion making headlines is Musk's statement that he was "making history as the first person with Asperger's to host SNL."
+The portion that garnered the most attention, however, was Musk's statement that he was "making history as the first person with Asperger's to host SNL."
 He followed up with he was "at least the first person to admit it" (via Variety).
 A round of applause then ensued, with Musk joking that he is "pretty good at running human emulation mode."

-It is thought to be the first time Musk has spoken publicly about his diagnosis (via BBC News).
-The monologue has drummed up some controversy with viewers saying that he isn't the first host with Asperger syndrome.
-Former cast member Dan Ackyrod hosted the show in 2003 and has since publicly spoken about his Asperger syndrome diagnosis in the '80s (via Today).
+This appearance is thought to be the first time Musk spoke publicly about his diagnosis (via BBC News).
+However, the monologue did drum up some controversy, with viewers saying that he wasn't the first host with Asperger syndrome.
+Former cast member Dan Aykroyd hosted the show in 2003 and has since talked about his Asperger syndrome diagnosis in the '80s (via Today).

 What is Asperger syndrome?

-There are some challenges that those with Asperger's can experience.
-Difficulties with the "give and take" of conversing and the nonverbal conversation skills like distance or tone, as well as hypersensitivity to light, sound or tastes, clumsiness or uncoordinated movements, and anxiety or depression are a few challenges (via Autism Speaks).
+There are some challenges that those with level 1 ASD can experience.
+Difficulties with the "give and take" of conversing and the nonverbal conversation skills like distance or tone, as well as hypersensitivity to light, sound, or taste; clumsiness or uncoordinated movements; and anxiety or depression are a few challenges (via Autism Speaks).
 It is important to note that these strengths and challenges vary widely across those diagnosed.
 "Many learn to overcome their challenges by building on strengths," the organization explained.

 The evolution of Asperger syndrome